Giant gravitons in twisted holography: Introduction and conclusions

 In both situations, the holographic dictionary only prescribes that a D-brane should reach the boundary at the insertion point with a certain asymptotic shape.
 The shape of the D-brane in the bulk will be determined dynamically.
 If multiple (sub)determinant insertions are present at the boundary, there may be semiclassical saddles where the same bulk D-brane connects all the insertion points, as well as saddles where multiple disconnected D-branes do the job.

+As the 't Hooft coupling dependence drops out in the chiral algebra subsector, we have an exact answer for correlation functions of multiple determinants in ${\cal A}_N$ which can be directly compared with a holographic calculation.\footnote{The 't Hooft coupling drops out in a variety of protected subsectors \cite{Corley:2001zk,Berenstein:2004kk}, but these are topological in nature, so the answers only depend on discrete data.
+The chiral algebra subsector allows for a non-trivial (holomorphic) dependence on the positions of the operator insertions, which must be matched by the dual D-brane geometry.} We identify the holographic dual D-brane as the spectral curve of an auxiliary set of commuting Higgs fields built from the data of the chiral algebra saddle.

-The calculation of correlation functions of multiple determinants in ${\cal A}_N$ takes the form of a tree-level calculation in the physical gauge theory \cite{Jiang:2019xdz}, with specific choices of determinant insertions.
-In the physical theory, the tree-level answer for generic determinant insertions has large-$N$ saddles which can be qualitatively matched to the D-brane saddles.
+The analogous calculation in the physical gauge theory was discussed in \cite{Jiang:2019xdz} and was an important inspiration for this work.
+In the physical theory, the free answer for generic determinant insertions has large $N$ saddles which can be qualitatively matched to the D-brane saddles.
 A quantitative comparison, though, requires a full control of the 't Hooft coupling dependence of the answer and is currently out of reach.

-As the 't Hooft coupling dependence drops out in the chiral algebra subsector, we have instead an exact answer which can be directly compared with a holographic calculation.\footnote{The 't Hooft coupling drops out in a variety of protected subsectors \cite{Corley:2001zk,Berenstein:2004kk}, but these are topological in nature, so the answers only depend on discrete data.
-The chiral algebra subsector allows for a non-trivial (holomorphic) dependence on the positions of the operator insertions, which must be matched by the dual D-brane geometry.} We identify the holographic dual D-brane as the spectral curve of an auxiliary set of commuting Higgs fields built from the data of the chiral algebra saddle.

-A full lift of our results to the physical holographic duality would require an extra step, which we do not attempt: a match between the holomorphic B-model saddles and explicit supersymmetric D3-brane configurations in AdS$_5 \times$ S$^5$, perhaps along the lines of \cite{Mikhailov:2000ya}.
+A full lift of our results to the physical holographic duality would require an extra step, which we do not attempt: a match between the holomorphic B-model saddles and explicit supersymmetric D3-brane configurations in AdS$_5 \times S^5$, perhaps along the lines of \cite{Mikhailov:2000ya}.